fraziern/ncsmallclaims/README.md

 This repo contains all the graphs, Processing source code, and data.
 Feel free to explore and make use of the results in any way you see fit.

+I'm particularly proud of [this][sd2] graph, which I thought was an interesting way to look at percentage change over time.
+You're really able to see what it means to make a statement like "fees went up 140% from 1984 to 2010," and the numbers are beautiful in their own way.

   [proc]: <https://processing.org/>
+  [sd2]: <ncsmallclaims/stackedDeltas2/image.jpg>